rohitkjohnedu/my_yade/doc/sphinx/HighPrecisionReal.rst

 Compatibility
 ===========================================

-.. _PythonCompatibility:
+.. _python-compatibility:

 Python
 ----------------------------------------------

 Python has :ysrc:`native support <lib/high-precision/ToFromPythonConverter.hpp>` for high precision types using ``mpmath`` package.
-Old yade scripts that use :ref:`supported modules <supportedModules>` can be immediately converted to high precision by switching to high precision version of minieigen.
+Old yade scripts that use :ref:`supported modules <supported-hp-modules>` can be immediately converted to high precision by switching to high precision version of minieigen.
 In order to do so, the following line:

 .. code-block:: python